mfmese/FileUploaderAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development Notes

+Configuration
+  You should set apiUrl in environment.ts file in order to connect web api endpoints

+Development Strategy
+  Development was made taking into account component-based development

+Created Test Cases (4 case created)
+  DialogComponent
+    should Add Files button created
+    should not include Finish button when the dialog opened  (for negative scenario) FileUploadComponent
+    calls the fake service getFiles() method
+    should render Updated Files table